Cynth42/fend-restaurant-stage-one-repo/README.md

 ## Installation

 1. Clone or download the project from Github
-2. In a terminal, check the version of Python you have: `python -V`.
+2. Go into your terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, run `python -m              SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use                     `python3http.server 8000`.
 If you don't have Python installed, navigate to download and install the software Python's [website](https://www.python.org/).
-Run the server in the root folder of the        projec.t
+Run the server in the root folder of the      project
 3. With your server running, open `http://localhost:8000` in your browser, and navigate to app and enjoy the view.